top of page

 Founding of the Asian Society for Pigment Cell Research (ASPCR)

-An historic meeting, held in Beijing, China on 21 May 2004 during the International Congress of Dermatology, was organized by a group of like-minded Asian dermatologists and researchers to establish the Asian Society for Pigment Cell Research (ASPCR).Many members representing several countries, including China, India, Singapore, Malaysia, Sri Lanka, Saudi Arabia and Bangladesh actively participated and the interest shown by the participants in establishing an Asian pigment cell society was very encouraging.
-As a consequence, the Asian Society for Pigment Cell Research (ASPCR) was founded, with Dr Prasad Kumarasinghe elected as President and Dr Davinder Parsad as Secretary General, to promote and encourage the exchange of information and collaboration between scientists and clinicians from Asia who are involved in basic or clinical research on pigmentary disorders.
+An historic meeting, held in Beijing, China on 21 May 2004 during the International Congress of Dermatology, was organized by a group of like-minded Asian dermatologists and researchers to establish the Asian Society for Pigment Cell Research (ASPCR).
+Many members representing several countries, including China, India, Singapore, Malaysia, Sri Lanka, Saudi Arabia and Bangladesh actively participated and the interest shown by the participants in establishing an Asian pigment cell society was very encouraging.
+The Asian Society for Pigment Cell Research (ASPCR) was then founded, with Dr Prasad Kumarasinghe elected as President and Dr Davinder Parsad as Secretary General, to promote and encourage the exchange of information and collaboration between scientists and clinicians from Asia who are involved in basic or clinical research on pigmentary disorders.
 The secretariat of the ASPCR was established in Chandigarh, India.

 The First ASPCR Conference